Also Known As

 Experts say that once a horse decides to bite, the handler has three seconds to respond and firmly let the horse know that biting is unacceptable.
 Slapping, punching, yelling may or may not work, and, in fact, may make the problem worse.

 The best prevention is to beat the horse at his own game.
 Some horses seem to be born "mouthy" and in some cases this means they are looking for attention.
 One of the best techniques with such a horse is to realize this need for attention.
-By petting, giving head hugs, rubbing noses, ears, forehead, jaws and giving the horse roughage to gnaw on, the horse's oral urges may be met, thereby preventing aggressive nipping or biting of handlers.

 Yielding to pressure is another exercise to help change the horse's mind set.
 Using a lead rope, concentrate on sending him off at a trot, then bringing him back and asking him to soften his head and neck, stop, then change directions and work on the exercise until the horse works up a sweat.
-Let him stop and see if he will stand quietly without bringing his head near the handler.
+Let him stop and see if he will stand quietly without bringing his head near you.

-A biting horse should be taught to keep his distance by insisting that he stand approximately three feet away from the handler.
+A biting horse should be taught to keep his distance by insisting that he stand approximately three feet away from the you.
 A horse will soon recognize dominance and discipline if it is consistent and timely each and every time he becomes nippy or mouthy.

 If nipping and biting continue, a professional horse trainer should be engaged to work through the problem.